China

 Barriers to Resources

-In contrast, recent legislation such as the Charity Law and the drafts of the revised registration and management regulations for social organizations will generally lower barriers to domestic funding by significantly expanding the pool of nonprofits that can engage in public fundraising, and encouraging philanthropy through tax incentives.
-In the past, public fundraising, which is understood to mean fundraising through the media, in public spaces, and online, was restricted to a small number of organizations generally with close ties to the government.
-These included government agencies, such as the Ministry of Civil Affairs, officially designated organizations such as the Chinese Red Cross and China Charity Federation, and public fundraising foundations.
-Non-public fundraising foundations and other nonprofits, such as SAs or SSOs, were not allowed to engage in public fundraising.
-Under the new legislation, there will be no distinction between public and non-public fundraising foundations, and all nonprofits including SAs and SSOs will be allowed to apply for public fundraising status after two years of operation.
-In addition, the Charity Law calls for more generous tax incentives to encourage charitable giving, which should mean more social resources going to nonprofits.
+In contrast to these increased restrictions, recent legal reforms have opened up new pathways for nonprofits to raise funds domestically.
+The 2016 Charity Law, along with draft revisions to regulations on the registration and management of social organizations, expand the pool of nonprofits that can engage in public fundraising and encourage philanthropy through tax incentives.
+In the past, public fundraising—understood to include funding appeals through the media, in public spaces, and online—was restricted to a small number of organizations generally with close ties to the government.
+These included government agencies, such as the Ministry of Civil Affairs; officially designated organizations such as the Chinese Red Cross and China Charity Federation; and public fundraising foundations.
+Other organizations, including non-public fundraising foundations, SAs, and SSOs, were not allowed to engage in public fundraising.

-In addition, the Charity Law calls for more generous tax incentives to encourage charitable giving, which should mean more social resources going to nonprofits.
-One sign of this came on May 21, 2020 with the “Announcement on Matters Concerning the Pre-Tax Deduction of Public Welfare Donations” issued by the Ministry of Civil Affairs, Ministry of Finance and the State Administration of Taxation.
-The Announcement created a more streamlined process for social organizations to qualify for tax deductibility for public welfare donations.
-Tax deductibility will also be valid for three years, instead of one year, and will be recognized nationwide.
-To qualify, social organizations need to maintain at least a 3A rating (with the highest rating being 5A) in their evaluation, and comply with the provisions on expenditures and management fees specified in the Charity Law.
+Another notable policy shift came with the May 21, 2020, “Announcement on Matters Concerning the Pre-Tax Deduction of Public Welfare Donations,” issued jointly by the Ministry of Civil Affairs, Ministry of Finance, and the State Administration of Taxation.
+The Announcement created a more streamlined process for social organizations to qualify for tax deductions on public welfare donations.
+Tax deductibility will also be valid for three years, instead of just one, and will be recognized nationwide.
+To qualify, social organizations need to maintain at least a 3A rating (with the highest rating being 5A) in their evaluation and comply with the provisions on expenditures and management fees specified in the Charity Law.

 Barriers to Assembly